marina-gal/elderly-care-ranking/README.md

-# Elderly Care Homes Ranking Project
+# Elderly Care Homes Analysis & Scoring Model

-Objective:
+**Objective:**
-The goal of this project is to analyze and rank elderly care homes based on multiple performance dimensions (staffing level, Avg waiting time, infection rate (%), IT Readiness, resident satisfaction (1-5).
+The goal of this project is to evaluate and rank elderly care homes across multiple performance dimensions—including staffing levels, average waiting time, infection rate, IT readiness, and resident satisfaction.
+The analysis follows a complete end-to-end workflow: exploring the raw data, cleaning and standardizing the dataset, transforming indicators into 0–100 scores, and producing a final composite quality score for each care home.

 ### Data Preparation
 - Raw data cleaned and standardized